Amar'e Stoudemire: Other ventures

 In the summer of 2013, Stoudemire became a major shareholder of Hapoel Jerusalem B.C. together with sports agent Arn Tellem and Ori Allon.
 Later that year, he also became an assistant coach for the Canadian men's national basketball team for the 2013 Maccabiah Games.

 In February 2018, Stoudemire launched a kosher, Israeli wine label, called Stoudemire Cellars.
 The label launched with three wines, all of which are produced at Tulip Winery in Kfar Tikvah.
+Stoudemire is also an art collector.